ICanBoogie/Event/README.md

 ## Getting started

 To be emitted, events need an event collection, which holds event hooks.
-Because a new event collection is created for you when required, you don't need to setup one yourself.
+Because a new event collection is created for you when required, you don't need to set up one yourself.
 Still you might want to do so if you have a bunch of event hooks that you need to attach while creating the event collection.
 To do so, you need to define a _provider_ that will return your event collection when required.